frasertweedale/talks/20150324-bfpg-haskell-ffi/talk.rst

 What is an FFI?
 ===============

-- Mechanism to call code written in one langauge from code written in another language
+- Mechanism to call code written in one language from code written in another language

 - Often used to *bind* or *wrap* an entire library (usually C)